Newsletter

 ACTION

-In the Mumbwa district of Zambia’s Central Province, World Bicycle Relief is working with communities to create a sustainable bicycle ecosystem.
+World Bicycle Relief is working with rural communities in Zambia to create a sustainable bicycle ecosystem.
 This includes setting up local assembly and distribution facility teams, training field mechanics to service bicycles and establishing social enterprise retail shops to ensure the availability of quality spare parts and repairs.

 IMPACT